 Session | Select Use Conditional Access App Control Block downloads |

 In the Session control settings, you have three options: Block downloads, Monitor only, or use a custom policy.
-For a specific requirement of blocking downloads when users are using Microsoft 365 applications on unmanaged or non-compliant PCs, you selected the “Block downloads” option in the Session control setting of the Conditional Access policy.
+We selected Block downloads.

-STEP 2 – Sign in to the M365 Apps
+Step 2: Sign in to the Microsoft 365 Apps

-As users continue to utilize / Sign in to Microsoft 365 apps, the Microsoft 365 App connection in Defender for Cloud Apps will automatically refresh to update the connection status, appearing under “Available controls” as part of Azure AD Conditional Access.
+As users continue to use Microsoft 365 apps, the Microsoft 365 App connection in Defender for Cloud Apps will automatically refresh to update the connection status, appearing under Available controls as part of Entra Conditional Access.

-After waiting for a couple of hours, You will see App connections will be created as shown in the below screenshot.
-“Microsoft 365 admin center – General” is listed under the App connection.
+After waiting for a couple of hours, you will see App connections created, as shown in the screenshot below.
+Microsoft 365 admin center – General is listed under the App connection.
 This connection is automatically established once at least one user signs in to the app, and their traffic is routed through Defender for Cloud Apps.

-STEP 3 – Sync Microsoft Teams App with Defender for Cloud Apps
+Step 3: Sync Microsoft Teams App with Defender for Cloud Apps

 To begin monitoring Microsoft Teams through Defender for Cloud Apps and manage it using the Conditional Access Policy, you must Sign in to the Microsoft Teams app at least once via a web browser.
-Once you do that, the connection will be proxied according to our CA policy, and the Microsoft Teams connection will be established and visible under “Apps” on the Defender for Cloud Apps portal.
+Once you do that, the connection will be proxied according to our CA policy, and the Microsoft Teams connection will be established and visible under Apps on the Defender for Cloud Apps portal.

 - Once you log in, you’ll notice that the URL in the address bar indicates that the Microsoft Teams application is being proxied via MDCA (Microsoft Defender for Cloud Apps).
 You’ll then be presented with the following screen.
-You can click on “Continue to Microsoft Teams“.
+You can click on Continue to Microsoft Teams.

-- Additionally, there’s an option to click on “Hide this notification for all apps for one week” so that you won’t receive this notification every time you attempt to access any Office 365/Microsoft 365 application.
+- Additionally, you can click Hide this notification for all apps for one week to prevent you from receiving this notification whenever you attempt to access any Office 365/Microsoft 365 application.

 - After a few minutes, the app will be synchronized with the Cloud App Security portal, as shown in the screenshot below.

-- As evident from the below screenshot, the “Microsoft Teams – General [PREVIEW]” app is now displayed under the Conditional Access App Control apps.
+- The screenshot below shows that the Microsoft Teams – General [PREVIEW] app is now under the Conditional Access App Control apps.

-- When you click on the Microsoft Teams – General connection on Defender for cloud apps portal , you can access the Activity log tab to gather more information about user sign-ins, including successes and failures.
+- When you click on the Microsoft Teams – General connection on Defender for cloud apps portal, you can access the Activity log tab to gather more information about user sign-ins, including successes and failures.

-- Now that Microsoft Teams app data is synchronized with Defender for Cloud Apps, you can create session policies to actively inspect and monitor the application in real time.
+- Now that Microsoft Teams app data is synchronized with Defender for Cloud Apps, you can create session policies to inspect and monitor the application actively in real-time.

-We’ve previously set up a Conditional Access Policy designed to prevent downloads when using Office 365 Apps from uncompliant devices.
-Now, let’s observe this policy, “Prevent downloads from unmanaged devices,” in action.
+We’ve previously set up a Conditional Access Policy to prevent downloads from using Office 365 Apps from non-compliant devices.
+Let’s observe this policy: Prevent downloads from unmanaged devices in action.

 - Launch the Microsoft Teams App.

-- You will receive an error message Download blocked.
+- You will receive an error message: Download blocked.
 Downloading <filename> is blocked by your organization’s security policy.

 Conclusion